-Students throughout the year saw a combination of remote and in-person classes, and some students attended classes online only.
-Those students who attended class in-person were kept six feet apart, had to wear masks and filled out COVID questionnaires before setting foot on campus — all on top of the usual stressful workload of college.
+Students throughout the year saw a combination of remote and in-person classes, and some attended classes online only.
+Those who attended class in-person were kept 6 feet apart, had to wear masks and filled out COVID questionnaires before setting foot on campus — all on top of the usual stressful workload of college.

-Dani Rosenfeld, a Randolph native and senior at MSU who will graduate this summer, says online schooling didn’t only affect her education — but her social life as well.
+Dani Rosenfeld, a Randolph native and senior at MSU who will graduate this summer, says online schooling didn’t only affect her education — it affected her social life as well.

 “The social aspect had to be the worst part, not being able to see people for such long periods of time is not something I was used to,” Rosenfeld said.
 “Before the virus hit it was so much easier to meet people in your classes being in person, and online having definitely made it harder to meet new people and connect.”

-The graduation ceremonies occurred the same week the school announced its ninth president, Jonathan G.S.
-Koppell, currently the dean of Arizona State University’s Watts College of Public Service and Community Solution.
-Among his first major tasks will be overseeing the return to mostly in-person classes.
+Among Koppell’s first major tasks will be overseeing the return to mostly in-person classes.
 Students returning in the fall will be required to be vaccinated for coronavirus.

 “So we will have a safe campus,” the university’s outgoing president, Susan A. Cole, said at an event to announce Koppell’s selection.
 “And one that looks the way it did in 2019.”